s4ke/Master-Thesis/src/md/034-mapSkeletons.md

 it has the same restrictions as `parEvalN` and `parMap`.
 We can, however, define `farmChunk` (Figs. \ref{fig:farmChunk}, \ref{fig:farmChunkImg}) which uses `parEvalNLazy` instead of `parEvalN`.
-It is basically the same definition as for `farm`, but with `parEvalNLazy` instead of `parEvalN`.
+Its definition is identical to the one for `farm` apart from the use of `parEvalNLazy` instead of `parEvalN`.

 ~~~~ {#fig:farmChunk